 The survival of our wildlife is a matter of grave concern to all of us in Africa.
-These wild creatures amid the wild places they inhabit are not only important as a source of wonder and inspiration but are an integral part of our natural resources and our future livelihood and well-being.
+These wild creatures are not only important as a source of wonder and inspiration but also are basic part of our natural resources and well-being.

 In accepting the trusteeship of our wildlife, we solemnly declare that we will do everything in our power to make sure that our children’s grandchildren will be able to enjoy this rich and precious inheritance.